numerous-com/numerous-sdk/docs/collection_files.md

 ## Tagging files

 Files can be tagged.
-Tags are used to filter files, and to store metadata about the files.
+Tags are used to filter files and to store metadata about the files.

 ```py